Skip to main content

 Seems Challenging?
 Here’s a Simple Solution - Partner Up With a Payment Facilitator:

 If you’re still reading this post, then it means you are looking for something that doesn’t come with so many roadblocks and requirements.
 Something that’s flexible and can help you become a payment facilitator without shelling out big bucks.
-Well, the great news is that there is a solution – partner up with a payment facilitator like North American Bancard.
+Well, the great news is that there is a solution – partner up with a payment facilitator like Shaw Merchant Group.

 With us as your reliable partner, you won’t have to go through the scary and overwhelming process mentioned above.
 You will not have to be responsible and accountable for hundreds of sub merchants.
 Also, you will get most of the benefits of a payment facilitator without having to be one from scratch.

-Just partner with North American Bancard and use our registered payment facilitation platform.
+Just partner with Shaw Merchant Group and use our registered payment facilitation platform.
 You can use it to establish your own unique offering in the market— no need to break your bank and set up everything from the scratch.
 We’ll help you set everything up at minimal costs while ensuring you enjoy most of the benefits of being a payment facilitator.

 The gist is, with us on your side, you’ll be able to focus on your main business while also reaping the juicy benefits of operating as a payment facilitator.